christophergandrud/christophergandrud-personal-site/content/post/2020-05-08-two-extremes-of-scientific-investment-and-innovation-genentech-and-theranos.en.md

 How can we successfully **pair capital and research** to produce genuine innovations that bring real value to many people?
 Two silicon valley biotech companies with very different trajectories highlight some factors that may be involved.
 The two companies are Genentech and Theranos.

-Both venture capital funded companies started in silicon valley with the aim to create valuable products based on new scientific research.
-Founded in 1976, Genentech has been [enduringly successful](https://en.wikipedia.org/wiki/Genentech#Products_timeline) since it's first breakthrough in 1982 when it created synthetic insulin, the first human genetically engineered human therapeutic.
+Both venture-capital-funded companies started in silicon valley with the aim to create valuable products based on new scientific research.
+Founded in 1976, Genentech has been [enduringly successful](https://en.wikipedia.org/wiki/Genentech#Products_timeline) since its first breakthrough in 1982 when it created synthetic insulin, the first genetically engineered human therapeutic.
 Theranos was founded in 2003.
-It claimed to be developing a dramatically more patient friendly blood testing method, but ended not really producing much, except a lot of court cases.
+It claimed to be developing a dramatically more patient-friendly blood testing method, but ended up not really producing much, except a lot of court cases.
 Superficially similar, their **early investors** were quite different in how:

 - **technically knowledgeable** they were,